Ruby: Unmasking Unsafe Rust in Stripped Binaries via Machine Learning: Background

-\para{Unsafe rust.} Although safe Rust provides a strong guarantee on the memory safety and relatively flexible restrictions, there are many cases in which programmers need to maintain a shared mutable reference in system programming.
-For example, memory can be shared among multiple threads with well-defined synchronization.
-Also, reference counting is widely used under system memory management.
-To support such cases, unsafe Rust is introduced to escape from the Rust compiler's check inside safe regions and requires programmers to ensure the memory safety inside the unsafe regions.
-In particular, Rust defines five operations as unsafe operations \cite{RustUnsafeOps}, which help programmers to identify unsafe regions and ensure memory safety.
-As these memory-related operations within unsafe regions are not checked by a compiler for memory safety, they are likely to cause memory-safety bugs.
-In this work, we exploit this relation between unsafe regions and memory-safety bugs to localize the bugs in Rust binaries.
+To support such cases, unsafe Rust is introduced to escape from the Rust compiler's checks inside safe regions and requires programmers to ensure memory safety inside the unsafe regions.
+In particular, the Rust compiler defines five operations as unsafe operations, which help programmers identify unsafe regions and ensure memory safety~\citep{RustUnsafeOps}: dereference a raw pointer, call an unsafe function or method, access or modify a mutable static variable, implement an unsafe trait, and access fields of unions.
+As these memory-related operations within unsafe regions are not checked by a compiler for memory safety, they are likely to cause memory safety bugs.
+In practice, the Rust compiler (rustc 1.67) performs explicit checks for 12 distinct unsafe operations~\cite{rustcunsafety2023}, as summarized with their relative frequencies in \autoref{tab:unsafetype}.
+These 12 explicit operations are derived from the five canonical categories of unsafe operations, and several of them (5, 10, 11) are already deprecated.
+Among the remaining nine categories of active unsafe operations, we designate those that do not involve (1) and (2) the invocation of unsafe functions as \textbf{direct unsafe operations}, because \uline{direct unsafe operations are, by themselves, capable of inducing undefined behavior}.

+Because Rust’s safety guarantees are defined at the module level~\cite{rustnomiconunsafe}, certain functions, such as \texttt{set\_len}, are declared unsafe yet only cause undefined behavior indirectly, via other direct unsafe operations.
+An illustrative example is given in \autoref{list:direct-unsafe}: the two unsafe functions shown there do not themselves contain any direct unsafe operations in their bodies but instead rely on the direct unsafe operation in the third function, \texttt{get}, to potentially violate memory safety.
+In this work, \implname{} primarily targets these direct unsafe operations as exemplified in \texttt{get}.

+The direct unsafe Rust takes 24.6\% of the codebase across all crates in the Rust community~\cite{astrauskas2020programmers}, and even if the target project does not have any unsafe code, the usage of third-party and the standard libraries can introduce implicit unsafe regions.